joel-day/LeetCode-Workspace/README.md

 ```

 #### Intuition:
-The goal here is the combine two lists both sorted in asc order into one sorted list.
+The goal here is to combine two lists both sorted in asc order into one sorted list.
 The challenge is to do it in place.
-So iterate across the last values of each str from the end and add the larger of the two to the end of the first string.
-The key here is that the first list will have placeholders at the end to accomodate for the extra letter in the second string.
+So, iterate across the last values of each str from the end and add the larger of the two to the end of the first string.
+The key here is that the first list will have placeholders at the end to accommodate for the extra letter in the second string.
 Make sure to start at the end to be able to do it in place.

 #### Approach:
 - create variables for each of the index (m, n, and m +n)
-- loop over valkues in the n list from the back and test if its greater than the same index in the m list.
+- loop over values in the n list from the back and test if it’s greater than the same index in the m list.
 - add the higher value to the end of the original list
-- subtract one from the index varibale associated with the str with the larger value
+- subtract one from the index variable associated with the str with the larger value
 - repeat

 #### Code:
 ```python